AADavin/ALEtutorial/README.md

 ### Interpreting ALE results

 ALE infers by default 100 reconciliations.
-The user can change that number easily.
 It creates two files

 * Files uTs: They contain information about the Lateral Gene Transfers.
 The columns indicate the donor branch, the recipient branch and the weight of the transfer, i.e. the number of times that the transfer has been found divided by the number of reconciliations